Awardees are selected by the Honors Advisory Council every Spring prior to Commencement.

-Established in 2016, Honors Program Citizenship Award is given to the student who best exemplifies engagement in the community of the Honors Program.
+Established in 2023, The Merritt Moseley Community Award is supported by The Phyllis Betts and Richard Janikowski Fund.
+Emeritus Professor of English Merritt Moseley was a long-time professor in and Director of the Honors Program and co-founded Bulldog Day in 1997, where the University Community comes together to give back.
+It is given to the Honors student who best exemplifies engagement and participation in the Honors Program.
 Recipients of this award may demonstrate outstanding commitment to the Honors Program through planning and attending co-curricular and extracurricular activities, leadership on Honors-related organizations, and service opportunities related to the Honors Program.